Many people love hot chocolate.

 1 1/4 cup cold water

-3 cups cane sugar (or other type of granulated sugar that your prefer to use)
+3 cups cane sugar (or another type of granulated sugar that you prefer to use)

 1/4 tsp salt